bigos91/fastMarchingCubes/README.md

 #### Limitations:
 - Meshed area must have 32 voxels in Z dimension to make SIMD implementation work
-- 32x32x32 volumes, but it is possible to make it working with 32xNxM, or any size if you do not use SIMD stuff.
+- 32x32x32 volumes, but it is possible to make it working with 32xNxM (Chunk.cs), or any size if you do not use SIMD stuff.
 - It is only meshing algorithm.
 No any king of world management, etc.

 #### Requirements: